Working with the Web Team Frequently Asked Questions (FAQ) - Web Center

 Q. How long will it take the Web Team to make changes to my site?

 The turn-around time for updates to change incorrect information and minor revisions is usually very quick (within 1-2 working days).
-Extensive additions or modifications need to be scheduled around other projects and may take up to 1 week or longer, depending on the project.
-As the number of websites managed by the Web Team increases, the turn-around time to perform updates will also increase.
+Extensive additions or modifications need to be scheduled around other projects and may take up to 1 week or longer.
+Delays may occur when the Web Team is in meetings, training, or out of the office.

-Q. I want my Division or Department website managed by the Web Team using the standard design templates.
+Q. I want my Division, Department, Committee, Other Campus Group, or Faculty website managed by the Web Team using the standard design templates.
 What do I do now?

 Deans, Chairs, Managers, and Faculty have the option of having the Web Team manage their Division, Department, Committee, Other Campus Group (except unions and student clubs), or Faculty website.
 More information is available in the Practices & Policies section of the Web Style Guide.